somethingflutter/tidy-data-course-project/README.md

 * each type of observational unit is a table

 ## Running the run_analysis.R script to produce the tidy data set
 run_analysis.R assumes that the "UCI HAR dataset" folder is in the same folder as the script itself.
-Since the assignment instructions only require use of the actual measurments from the experiments and do not require information about the subjects themselves, I only use the X_test and X_train data files.

 run_analysis.R also assumes you have installed the dplyr and tidyr packages.
 If you have not, please run <install.packages("dplyr")> and/or <install.packages("tidyr")> before running run_analysis.R.